About International Statistics for Water Services

 Statistics expert from De Watergroep, Belgium

-This Copenhagen 2022 report, in particular the charges and consumption sections, focuses on the water consumption of households.
+This Toronto 2024 report, in particular the charges and consumption sections, focuses on the water consumption of households.
 All the definitions of the several parameters have been discussed and fine-tuned by the members of the Working Group Statistics.
-For the quantitative information on population, production volumes etc., the years 2014, 2016, 2018 and 2020 are included.
-The information about tariffs is based on the consumption of 100 m³ and 200 m³ in 2015, 2017, 2019 and 2021.
+For the quantitative information on population, production volumes etc., the years 2014, 2016, 2018 and 2020 and 2022 are included.
+The information about tariffs is based on the consumption of 100 m³ and 200 m³ in 2015, 2017, 2019 and 2021 and 2023.
 Concerning water charges, making time series is rather difficult, because of variation in the exchange rate in time, when recalculating the local valuta in US dollars.

 The water prices do not necessarily reflect the full cost of water services, because some parts of the costs may be covered by sources other than the customer.
 In some cases, for example, there can be a political or social motivation to ensure that water is supplied at a socially acceptable price.
 Of course, there are many other factors affecting price levels, but these were out of the scope of this survey.